EaBro/TheImperialGod/README.md

 Repl.it is a great hosting service that also stores data, with the only problem being that others could view your code and data. **This includes your bot token.
 You can fix this by buying repl.it premium or using a .env file.**

 Along with these are many others, like Google Cloud, Microsoft Azure, AWS, DanBot hosting and many more.
 You could use those as well.
+Of course, if your self hosting you would need these.
+Else you can skip all this